Amy-YEG/gettingAndCleaningData/CodeBook.md

 The tidy data set contains averages calculated for a series of feature vector variables per subject and per activity.
 The variables were selected and processed from the UCI HAR raw data set.
 The details of processing can be found in the "Data Transformation" section in this document.

 ##Source:
-Data was downloaded from URL https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip The project information can be found via URL: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Data was downloaded from URL https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+</br>The project information can be found via URL: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ##Transformation:
 A series of operations were performed on the raw data, and the R code was saved in file "run_analysis.R"                  in the same repo.
 Here is a quick overview of the steps used for transforming the raw data into tidy data.